AdobeDocs/commerce-operations.en/help/performance/deployment-flow.md

 ## Deploy static content

-Deploying static content causes Commerce to perform the following actions:
+Deploying static content causes [!DNL Commerce] to perform the following actions:

 *  Analyze all static resources
 *  Perform merge, minimization, and bundling of content